colinw10/huddl-app/docs/copilot-task/02-PSEUDOCODE-EXAMPLES.md

 - author: Who created it? (relationship to User model)
 - type: What kind of post? (must be one of: 'thoughts', 'media', 'milestones')
 - content: The actual text (can be blank for media-only posts)
-- image: Optional image file
+- media_url: Optional URL to media (URLField, NOT ImageField!)
 - parent: Is this a reply to another post? (can be null)
 - created_at: When was it made? (should auto-set on creation)
-- likes_count: Number of likes (integer, default 0)
+- likes_count: Number of likes (PositiveIntegerField, default 0)
-- comment_count: Number of comments (integer, default 0)
+- reply_count: Number of replies (PositiveIntegerField, default 0) - NOT comment_count!
-- shares_count: Number of shares (integer, default 0)
+- shares_count: Number of shares (PositiveIntegerField, default 0)

 Engagement metrics are used by Pablo's ProfileCard analytics:
 - Wave chart calculates weekly engagement totals